 Be sure to call your vet for advice and proper instruction if you plan to administer the hydrogen peroxide to your pooch at home.

-Luckily, it’s rare for Hostas poisoning to be very severe and cause death.
+Luckily, it’s rare for Hostas poisoning to be very severe.
 Symptoms are usually mild and your pooch should recover nicely after proper treatment.

 Are Hostas dangerous to dogs?